CiscoIT-DAE/ThousandEyes-Transactions/README.md

 ### Prequisites
-In order to setup this transaction you should follow the "First Steps" section of the [Duo auth API documentation](https://duo.com/docs/authapi#first-steps).
+In order to setup this transaction you should follow the "First Steps" section of the [Duo Auth API documentation](https://duo.com/docs/authapi#first-steps).
 You must identify the following details:
 * Integration key
 * Secret key